-- All storm water from roofs and gutters must be piped away from buildings. - No sidewalks may exceed a 2% cross slope regardless of location. - All disturbed areas must be planted or otherwise stabilized at the completion of construction. - Accessible sidewalks must allow for a 2 1⁄2 foot vehicle overhang and still maintain a 4 foot clear path of travel.
+- All storm water from roofs and gutters must be piped away from buildings. - All new construction properties must have lighted entry sign with brick or stone columns. - No sidewalks may exceed a 2% cross slope regardless of location. - All disturbed areas must be planted or otherwise stabilized at the completion of construction. - Accessible sidewalks must allow for a 2 1/2 foot vehicle overhang and still maintain a 4 foot clear path of travel.
 Parking bumpers may be used to prevent vehicle overhangs from blocking sidewalks.